kai687/sphinxawesome-theme/docs/how-to/install.md

 If you want to write documentation or modify the Python extensions, {ref}`install the Python dependencies <sec:install-python-deps>`.

-If you want to modify the Jinja2 templates, the CSS, or the JavaScript files, you also need to {ref}`install the JavaScript dependencies <sec:install-js-deps>`.
+If you want to edit the Jinja2 templates, the CSS, or the JavaScript files, you also need to {ref}`install the JavaScript dependencies <sec:install-js-deps>`.

 ```{note}